How to do Samgyeopsal / Samgyupsal (Korean Pork Belly BBQ) at home!

 - Bake some garlic and spicy green chilies on the grill and add them when you wrap the meat.
 It really enhances the taste.

 - You can also bake some fermented Kimchi on the grill.
 Some restaurants serve you 1 year old fermented Kimchi.
 It is not as horrible as you may think, it totally rocks.
 Some experts say that it is the best part of having samgyeopsal.

 - Cook the meat on high heat for a short time.
 That way you don’t loose the meat juice (you don’t want it to go dry).

 - While the meat is cooking on the grill, don’t turn it over every so often.
-Apparently the more you do, the more it looses its flavour.
+Apparently the more you do, the more it looses its flavor.
 Some experts say that only turning the meat once is best.